 Registering a death

-How do I register a death in Derby?
+How do I register a death which took place in Derby?

 A death must be registered in the registration district in which it happened.